- Mission 1: Take a local ferry out to UNESCO’s World Heritage Site and sea fortress, Suomenlinna (ACCOMPLISHED);

 Even Burger King has opened its very own sauna in Helsinki for private hire.
 That’s how popular it is.

 Food of Finland

-The Finnish are also big into their soups (e.g. Finnish Summer Soup or fish-based soups/broths) which wouldn’t really be to my taste.
-What IS to my taste is Finland’s finest classic chocolate by Karl Fazer.
+The Finnish are also big into their soups (e.g. Finnish Summer Soup or fish-based soups/broths); not my cup of tea.
+What IS my cup of tea is Finland’s finest classic chocolate by Karl Fazer.
 Who could resist temptations such as salty popcorn or red berries in milk chocolate?
 I strongly recommend visiting the Karl Fazer café on Kluuvikatu street.

 Sounds of Finland.

 Let’s talk metal.
 Specifically- folk metal (Korpiklaani, Ensiferum and Finntroll), battle metal (Turisas), symphonic metal (Nightwish and Apocalyptica), melodic death metal (Wintersun, Children of Bodom, Amorphis) power metal (Sonata Arctica and Stratovarius) and all the rest.

 For those who prefer less distortion and artists who are easier on the eye, there are the Finnish pop singers Jenni Vartiainen (formerly a figure skater), Chisu, Janna Hurmerinta and ex-Nightwish lyrical sensation, Tarja Turunen who went solo upon her departure.
 Her Christmas album isn’t half bad.
 Don’t forget the once internationally famous bands- HIM and the Rasmus: “I’ve been watching, I’ve been waitiiiing in the shadows… for my tiiime”; that old chestnut from back in 2003.